codebeer/codebeer.github.io/_drafts/2015-01-26-I-Built-a-Steam-Box.md

 Furthermore, the graphics card only just fits lengthwise, but the case intake fan cables require that small amount of space.
 It can be fiddly to get right, but with some gentle coersion and some cable ties, you can make it work.

-This image shows the free space you have to work with in the PSU/GCard corner.
+This image shows the free space you have to work with in the PSU/GCard corner. (very very little)

 ![spacing is tight for the Gcard][13]

 ## Build Stage 2

+![cpu and ram added][14]

 Here I've delicately manuvered the Ripjaw's in, and installed the CPU with a stock cooler.

-![cpu and ram added][14]

-Then finally you can re-install the harddrive bay.
+This stage is probably the hardest with man hands.

 ![rig with bay reinstalled][15]

+Then finally I re-mounted the harddrive bay.

 ## Cable Management

+![cables neat for airflow][16]

 You can see that cable management is going to be important given the tight spaces as you install each component.
 The case doesn't really sport many dedicated cable solutions built-in.
 I tidied the cables as I went along.

 This image shows my method to the cable madness, basically I'm trying to maintain easy airflow from front to back, by keeping the cable spine running along **behind** the graphics card board.
 This would make even more sense if/when I install a CPU cooler with perpendicular fans.

-![cables neat for airflow][16]

 ![bundles of cables][17]

+![bundles of cables][18]

 The flimsy CPU power cable had me a little worried, so I anchored it to a SSD cable to keep it from fan blades.

-![bundles of cables][18]

 ## Whoops

+![needed a dvd drive to get started][19]

 When I actually went to turn it on i literally had one of those "...wait" moments.
 To install windows from disk, I had to patch in an old DVD Drive.
 Then ended up using it for installing all the hardware Drivers anyway.
 This was always a dedicated SteamBox machine, so everything comes straight from the cloud - which is pretty normal now days.
 But just be aware, you could never get a disk drive in these things.

-![needed a dvd drive to get started][19]

 ## Lounge Room : After

+![finished rig][20]

 Here it is!
 All finished and sitting in its new home.

-![finished rig][20]

 ![after photo][21]